pizgo/mediation-web/README.md

 #### Current features:

-- providing users with infofrmation about the client's business
+1. providing infofrmation about the client's business
+2. presenting basic design idea

 #### What is still in progress: